 Scobie, Niel.
 “Translocality and the Articulation of a Jamaican-Canadian Identity in the Music of Michie Mee.”
 In The Spaces and Places of Canadian Popular Culture.
 Edited by Victoria Kannen and Neil Shyminsky.
 Toronto: Canadian Scholars Press.
-Forthcoming, 2019.
+2019.

 Stewart, Jesse and Niel Scobie.
 “Hip hop Music in Canada: Local and Translocal Identities.”
 Oxford Handbook of Hip Hop Music Studies.
 Forthcoming.